+Andy’s parents had sold their herd when he left for college but kept the land and equipment.
+“They knew I still had an interest in farming,” Andy says.
 For nine years, the 120-year-old barn sat quiet while Andy worked at other farms.
-“But I always hoped I’d be able to come back and have my own farm, be my own boss,” Andy says.
-About a year after Sarah and Andy were married, they reintroduced a small herd to the old barn.
+“But I always hoped I’d be able to come back and have my own farm, be my own boss,” he says.
+About a year after Sarah and Andy married, they reintroduced a small herd to the old barn.
 “We saved every penny we could to buy the animals and then we spent a month breathing life back into the barn,” Andy says.
-He recites the key dates without a second of hesitation: “On April 28, the first calf was born and on May 8 was the first milking.”

-“Life hasn’t been the same since,” her husband agrees, “but I love what I do.
+Farming life has taken some adjusting, Sarah admits: “It’s seven days a week, 365 days a year.”
+Her husband agrees, “Life hasn’t been the same since, but I love what I do.
 I like being with my family.
 I like being with the animals.
 I like being out in the country.”
 And, he adds, “I’ve really liked getting to spend more time with Sarah.”